 Anne Tardos, Betsy Fagin, John Godfrey

 Box Office Staff

 Board of Directors

-John S. Hall (President), Katy Lederer (Vice-President), Carol Overby (Treasurer), Jo Ann Wasserman (Secretary), Gillian McCain, Camille Rankine, Kimberly Lyons, Jonathan Morrill, Todd Colby, Erica Hunt, Elinor Nauen, Evelyn Reilly and Edwin Torres.
+John S. Hall (President), Katy Lederer (Vice-President), Carol Overby (Treasurer), Jo Ann Wasserman (Secretary), Gillian McCain, Camille Rankine, Claudia La Rocco, Jonathan Morrill, Todd Colby, Erica Hunt, Elinor Nauen, Evelyn Reilly and Edwin Torres.

 Brooke Alexander, Dianne Benson, Will Creeley, Raymond Foye, Michael Friedman, Ted Greenwald, Steve Hamilton, Viki Hudspith, Siri Hustvedt, Yvonne Jacquette, Eileen Myles, Patricia Spears Jones, Michel de Konkoly Thege, Greg Masters, Ron Padgett, Bob Holman, Paul Slovak, John Yau, Anne Waldman and Hal Willner.

 Get more information about internships and volunteering at the Poetry Project.